Wine Tourism and Wine Travel

 Book a Vinho Verde Wine Tour From Porto

 Wine Tourism in Bordeaux

-From Bordeaux, it’s a short train ride to Saint Emilia, where it’s possible to visit a Bordeaux wine store, or even walk a few minutes to stunning French chateaux.
-It’s definite a more traditional wine country.
+From Bordeaux, it’s a short train ride to Saint Emilion, where it’s possible to visit a Bordeaux wine store, or even walk a few minutes to stunning French chateaux.
+It’s definitely a more traditional wine country.
 But, with that tradition comes a stunning wine experience.

 Book a Bordeaux Wine Tour to St. Emilion